 Another parrot species, cockatiels are the highest-maintenance bird species on this list.
 Like budgies, cockatiels require a certain amount of handling and out-of-cage playtime on a daily basis.

-But cockatiels are nowhere near as demanding as some of the larger parrot species.
-They normally don't talk, but cockatiels are highly intelligent and can be trained follow commands.
+However, cockatiels are nowhere near as demanding as some of the larger parrot species.
+They normally don't talk, but cockatiels are highly intelligent and can be trained to follow commands.

 Cockatiels are a great choice for those who have the time to devote two or three hours per day to playing with their pets.
 As long as it has a large enough cage and a bird-proof area for it to play in, a cockatiel will be a good fit for a would-be bird owner.